Josephine Baker: Pre-war Paris and rise to fame

-Baker performed the Danse Sauvage Her success coincided with the 1925 Exposition des Arts Décoratifs, which gave birth to the term "Art Deco", as well as a renewed interest in non-Western art forms, including those of African origin, which Baker would represent.
+Baker's success coincided with the 1925 Exposition des Arts Décoratifs, which gave birth to the term "Art Deco", as well as a renewed interest in non-Western art forms, including those of African origin, which Baker would represent.
 In later shows in Paris, she was often accompanied on stage by her pet cheetah, "Chiquita", donning a diamond collar.
 Chiquita frequently escaped into the orchestra pit, terrorizing the musicians and adding another element of excitement to the show.

 After a while, Baker became the most successful American entertainer in France.
 Ernest Hemingway called her "the most sensational woman anyone ever saw."
 The author spent hours talking with her in Parisian bars, Picasso depicted her alluring beauty, and Jean Cocteau became friendly with her.
 Baker endorsed a "Bakerfix" hair gel, as well as bananas, shoes, and cosmetics, among other products.